How Much Does Dental Bookkeeping Cost in 2026?

 Why Your Accounting Method Affects What You Should Pay

-Most dental practices operate on a cash basis for tax purposes—meaning income is recorded when money hits the bank and expenses are recorded when they’re paid.
-It’s simpler.
-It’s what most general bookkeepers are comfortable with.
+Most dental practices operate on a cash basis for tax purposes, meaning income is recorded when money hits the bank and expenses are recorded when they are paid.
+It is simpler.
+It is what most general bookkeepers are comfortable with.
 And for a lot of small businesses, it works fine.

 Dental practices are different.
-There’s a meaningful gap between what you produce at the chair and what you actually collect—sometimes weeks or months later, after insurance processes the claim.
+There is a meaningful gap between what you produce at the chair and what you actually collect, sometimes weeks or months later, after insurance processes the claim.
 On a pure cash basis, a practice can look wildly profitable one month and underwater the next, based entirely on when insurance payments happen to land.
-That’s not insight.
-That’s noise.
+That is not insight.
+That is noise.
+(The IRS covers the underlying rules in Publication 538, Accounting Periods and Methods.)

-A dental-specific bookkeeper tracks production and collections separately and can show you what’s actually happening in the practice regardless of insurance timing.
-This is harder to do, requires more expertise, and takes more time each month.
-It’s one of the main reasons dental-specific bookkeeping costs more than generalist bookkeeping—and one of the main reasons it’s worth the difference.
+A dental-specific bookkeeper tracks production and collections separately and can show you what is actually happening in the practice regardless of insurance timing.
+That is harder to do, takes more expertise, and takes more time each month.
+It is one of the main reasons dental-specific bookkeeping costs more than generalist bookkeeping, and one of the main reasons it is worth the difference.

 Why Good Dental Bookkeeping Can't Be Done for $300 a Month

-This is worth stating plainly: the floor for competent dental-specific bookkeeping is somewhere around $1,000–$1,200 per month.
-Below that, the math doesn’t work for the provider—which means something is getting cut.
+This is worth stating plainly: the floor for competent dental-specific bookkeeping is somewhere around $1,000 to $1,200 per month.
+Below that, the math does not work for the provider, which means something is getting cut.

-Dental bookkeeping done right involves closing the books monthly, reconciling bank and credit card accounts, categorizing expenses against dental-specific benchmarks, tracking production and collections separately, coordinating with your CPA or tax preparer, and producing financial statements that actually tell you something useful.
-That’s 8–12 hours of skilled work per month for a typical single-provider practice.
-At $300–$500 per month, either the person doing the work is underqualified, the scope is limited to basic data entry, or both.
+Done right, it involves closing the books monthly, reconciling bank and credit card accounts, categorizing expenses against dental-specific benchmarks, tracking production and collections separately, coordinating cleanly with whoever files your taxes, and producing financial statements that actually tell you something.
+That is 8 to 12 hours of skilled work per month for a typical single-provider practice.
+At $300 to $500 per month, either the person doing the work is underqualified, the scope is limited to basic data entry, or both.

-That’s not a criticism of lower-cost bookkeeping services.
-If all you need is transaction categorization and a clean file for your CPA at year-end, a $400-per-month generalist may serve you fine.
-Just know what you’re getting and what you’re not.
+That is not a knock on lower-cost bookkeeping.
+If all you need is transaction categorization and a clean file for tax season, a $400-per-month generalist may serve you fine.
+Just know what you are getting and what you are not.

 What Should Be Included at Each Price Point

-• Regular advisory calls throughout the year, not just at tax time
+- Regular advisory access throughout the year, not just at tax time

-• If you’re paying at the higher end of that range and not receiving all of the above, it’s worth asking your firm specifically what’s included in your engagement.
+If you are paying at the higher end of that range and not receiving all of the above, it is worth asking your firm specifically what is included in your engagement.

 What Reciprocity Accounting Charges

 Whether those numbers are right for your practice depends on your size, complexity, and what you need.
-This post isn’t here to make the case that you should hire us—it’s here to help you evaluate any bookkeeping quote you receive, including ours.
+This post is not here to argue you should hire us.
+It is here to help you evaluate any bookkeeping quote you receive, ours included.

 Common Gaps When Practices Underpay or Use a Generalist

-These are the most frequent issues that surface when dental practices switch to more specialized bookkeeping:
+These are the issues that most often surface when a dental practice moves to more specialized bookkeeping:

-• Wrong entity structure for the tax situation.
-The difference between an S-Corp and a sole proprietorship can mean $15,000–$40,000 in annual tax savings, depending on collections and compensation.
+- Wrong entity structure for the tax situation.
+The difference between an S-Corp and a sole proprietorship can be real money, often in the five figures a year depending on collections and reasonable compensation.
+It is situation-specific, so it is worth modeling with your tax advisor rather than assuming.
+(The IRS lays out the reasonable-compensation requirement for S-corporation owners.)

-• Missing dental-specific deductions—equipment under Section 179, continuing education, dedicated facility costs, vehicle use for multi-location owners.
+- Missing dental-specific deductions, such as equipment under Section 179, continuing education, dedicated facility costs, and vehicle use for multi-location owners.

-• Overhead creeping above 65% with no early warning.
-By the time it shows up at year-end, a year of margin has already been lost.
+- Overhead creeping above 65% with no early warning.
+By the time it shows up at year-end, a year of margin is already gone.
+Healthy dental overhead runs 55% to 65%.

-• No owner compensation strategy—unplanned distributions without modeling the tax impact.
+- No owner compensation strategy, just unplanned distributions with no model of the tax impact.

 Pricing Red Flags Worth Knowing